Tag: New Year’s Eve with kids

 Are There Any Noon Year’s Eve Events Near Columbia or Spring Hill?

-If you are looking to attend an event, you will need to make the drive to Franklin, Nashville, Madison, or Murfreesboro.
+For anything else, you will need to make the drive to Franklin, Nashville, Madison, or Murfreesboro.
 I will continue to watch for anything closer to home and will add local events if they happen to come up.

 If staying local works better for your family, I also share ideas below for how to throw your own Noon Year’s Eve celebration at home.